ialnezami/mini-projet-spotify/README.md

 ## About

-This project uses expressJS and vueJS and API sportify
+This project uses expressJS and vueJS and API spotify

 ## Getting Started